Sale!

 Air humidity: 70 to 90%

-Diapause: No, active all year round
+Diapause: No, it's active all year round

-Nest formation: Builds its nest in the canopy using the silk of the larvae to weave the nest and the partitions.
+Nest formation: Builds its nest in the canopy using the silk of the larvae to weave the nest and partitions.

 Type of artificial nest: